alexasp/article_archive/README.md

 https://deeplearning4j.org/lstm.html
 https://arxiv.org/pdf/1602.07776v3.pdf

 Sequential processing is often possible even when it is not obvious such as fixed matrix input.
-E.g. an nubmer can be read from left to right, and a house number can be formed by applying colors in sequence.
+E.g. a number can be read from left to right, and a house number can be formed by applying colors in sequence.

 RNNs can easily be stacked deeply, e.g. y1 = rnn1.step(x), y = rnn2.step(y1) and so on.
 The second layer takes output of first RNN layer as input instead of data as input.